 MHA Domains & Competencies

 The competency framework for the MSUM MHA program has been adapted from the Healthcare Leadership Alliance and American College of Healthcare Executives (ACHE) domains and competencies.
 The 26 program competencies are classified under five major domains: Leadership; Professionalism; Communication and Relationship Building; Knowledge of the Healthcare Environment; and Business Skills.
-These domains align with the mission, vision and values of the MHA program in preparing a generalist leader that is prepared to lead in a variety of community settings.
-The program competencies provide the students with a solid administrative foundation to allow students to emerge to prepared to lead in the ever-changing world of healthcare.
+These domains align with the mission, vision, and values of the MHA program in preparing mid to early careerists as generalist leaders that are prepared to lead in a variety of community settings.
+The program competencies provide the students with a solid administrative foundation in which to launch into various leadership roles.

-Competencies were developed and adapted from the HLA competencies, as well as input from community partners, students and pedagogical models to meet the needs of MSUM students under each of these five domains.
-Within each domain, specific competencies are associated with required courses throughout the curriculum.
-Students will achieve basic, intermediate or advanced skills within each of these competencies.
-Courses are sequenced to work towards building a minimum of intermediate competency with the goal of advanced competency in the end, capstone courses.
-Students should expect to emerge with at least intermediate competency skills in the five domains at the conclusion of the program.
+Courses are sequenced to work towards building a minimum of competent level with the goal of proficient competency level in some competencies in the final, capstone courses.
+Students will emerge with competent to proficient in the five domains and associated competencies at the conclusion of the program.
 Individual course specific competencies are available on each course syllabi.
 The individual course specific competencies will align with achieving the program competencies under each domain. **MHA program does not plan for students to obtain this level of competency based on mission and vision of the program.

 Domain #1: Leadership – the ability to inspire individual and organizational excellent, create and attain a shared vision and successfully manage change to attain the organization’s strategic ends and successful performance.